jaimejim/lecture/src/coapmessage.md

 In CoAP this has been solved by using the [CoAP Observe Option](https://tools.ietf.org/html/rfc7641).
 As we saw CoAP allows to define new Options to extend the protocol.
 This one is added to the `GET` method to request the server to add/remove a client from a list of observers of a resource.
 Thus the value of this option is either `0` for *register* or `1`for *deregister*.

 If the servers returns a successful response (2.XX) with the Observe Option as well then that means the server has added the request `token` to the list of observers of the target resource, and the client will be notified of changes to the resource.
 Links that are observable may include the attribute `obs` to indicate that.
 This is an attribute of a link, which will be explained in [CoAP Web Linking and Serialization](./coaplinks.md).

-For example a CoAP client could request for a temperature resource and use `obs = 0` to get subsequent notifications.
+Another important Option is the Max-Age, which indicates how "fresh" the data is, it is the number of seconds since the data was generated.
+For example a CoAP client could request for a temperature resource and use `obs = 0` to get subsequent notifications and `Max-Age = 15`.
 The CoAP server will sent every

 ```txt
 REQ: GET coap://coap.me:5683/sensors/temp1